Skip to content

 frame = pd.DataFrame(data)

-summary_file = self.output_dir / RESULTS_SUMMARY
+summary_file = output_dir / RESULTS_SUMMARY

 frame.to_csv(summary_file, index=False) # type: ignore